google/yamlfmt/README.md

 ## Verifying release artifacts

+NOTE: Support for verifying with cosign is present from v0.14.0 onward.

 In case you get the `yamlfmt` binary directly from a release, you may want to verify its authenticity.
 Checksums are applied to all released artifacts, and the resulting checksum file is signed using [cosign](https://docs.sigstore.dev/cosign/installation/).

 Steps to verify (replace `A.B.C` in the commands listed below with the version you want):